HSZemi/daut.church/README.md

 You can contribute in the following ways:

+### Testify!

+Open a Pull Request or an Issue in which you:
+- Provide your testimony
+- Provide the name you want to be quoted under

 ### Add a sermon

 Open a Pull Request or an Issue in which you: